DreamerMind/blog/docs/posts/2025_introspection.md

 What a lucky man I am, paid to read scientific articles, implements and improve over ideas at the frontier of what is known possible, in one of the hottest field of our time that is deep learning.

+This post look at my personal past experience, to try to better value what to focus on in future work/career decisions processes.

 ## Retrospective